MaryanGelle/simpleQuiz/README.md

   * Button colors for "start quiz" and "how to play" have been picked out as vibrant button colors as they play significant role in enhancing user experience and adding value to the quiz game.
 The colors create an emotional respone to the users as they have the ability to evoke emotions.
 Green color creates emotions of "fresh" and "new" and thus was picked to make the users excited to try out the game.
 "Blue" was used for "how to play" button since blue color is conveys a trusting sence.
 We want our users to feel that they can trust our game and trust to find the information they need to successfully play the quiz.

-- ## Quiz Page
+- ## Quiz-page

-    * Answer Feedback colors has been created that is associated with the users choice of answer.
+Answer Feedback colors has been created that is associated with the users choice of answer.
 It is interactive with the users input of choice.
 Distinct colors of "yellow" and "red" to provide feedback on the true or false answer.
 It provides clear visial differentiation for the users to identity their answers either as wrong or wright.
 The colors sends an immidiete feedback to the users and reinforces them to remember the correct and incorrect answers for future references.

 ![Answer](assets/images/right.answer.png)